maivincent/arribachocolat/_i18n/en/_posts/2022-01-05-Raqeri-salami.md

 ---
 layout: post
 title:  "RaqEri - Salami de chocolate clasico - 75% cacao"
-tags: [Raqeri, Salami, Macadam, Cranberry, Almonds, Sunflower]
+tags: [Salami, Macadam, Cranberry, Almonds, Sunflower]
+categories: [Raqeri]

 ---

 It's not chocolate!
 But it is a special product: it is a cocoa salami.
 I believe it is an Italian recipe... in any case, it is made from Ecuadorian chocolate.